Best FPV drones 2024: Enjoy immersive drone flight

 The DJI FPV has been around for a while now and DJI has since released two DJI Avata models, but the FPV is still going strong.
 The bonus here is that you can pick one up new for an attractively low price and this large and powerful FPV drone, when compared to traditional models, can be flown like an FPV or camera drone depending on the mode you're flying in.

 Features include GPS positioning and sensors that slow the drone when obstacles are detected, although it won't bring the drone to a complete stop so caution is always required.
-It's an impressive drone despite its age and we enojyed its performance in our DJI FPV review.
+It's an impressive drone despite its age and we enjoyed its performance in our DJI FPV review.

 The camera provides both the digital FPV video feed as well as the ability to capture immersive footage up to 4K at 60fps.
 This can be captured in the Standard color profile for straight out-of-camera footage, or in D-Cinelike (RAW) for color grading and incorporating into a professional workflow.
-At over a year since its release, the DJI FPV is available for a competitive price.

-There are two modes to choose from on the DJI FPV: Sport and Manual.
+There are three modes to choose from on the DJI FPV: Normal, Sport and Manual.
 While you're in Sport mode, you can fly up to 60 miles per hour, and in Manual, you can go even faster at an incredible 87 mph.
 We wouldn't recommend using Manual mode unless you're an expert with plenty of FPV experience, however.

 Swipe to scroll horizontally